-I’ve always been intrigued by entrepreneur (and billionaire) Elon Musk.
-He founded PayPal (which I have used for over ten years), founded SpaceX (which I would love to use, but can’t afford), and he founded Tesla, the electric car maker that’s now using the old NUMMI plant in California for assembly (meh to plug in cars, personally).
+I've always been intrigued by entrepreneur (and billionaire) Elon Musk.
+He founded PayPal (which I have used for over ten years), founded SpaceX (which I would love to use, but can't afford), and is the CEO of Tesla (not the founder) , the electric car maker that's now using the old NUMMI plant in California for assembly.

 Being interviewed by Chris Anderson:

 Anderson: So, how do you do it?
 What's your process?

 Musk: Now I have to tell you something, and I mean this in the best and most inoffensive way possible: I don't believe in process.
 In fact, when I interview a potential employee and he or she says that “it's all about the process,” I see that as a bad sign.

 Musk: The problem is that at a lot of big companies, process becomes a substitute for thinking.
 You're encouraged to behave like a little gear in a complex machine.
 Frankly, it allows you to keep people who aren't that smart, who aren't that creative.

 I really disagree with Musk when he says “process becomes a substitute for thinking.”
 I don't know how many former NUMMI / Toyota managers are now working for him at Tesla, but I'm pretty sure they would disagree with him, as well.

 Now, what Musk says might be true at some companies and that's unfortunate… maybe he thinks it shouldn't be that way.

 But, when he says “[process] allows you to keep people who aren't that smart,” maybe he is biased against process.
 You know, that's for the dumb, uncreative people.